 If you have been charged with burglary or a related crime, you need to get legal representation right away.
 Hiring an attorney who has experience defending felony charges for burglary can help you avoid years in prison and steep fines.

-At Keller Law Offices, we provide aggressive criminal defense to make sure your rights are protected.
+At Keller Criminal Defense Attorneys, we provide aggressive criminal defense to make sure your rights are protected.
 We look for weaknesses in the prosecution’s case and negotiate with the prosecution to reduce your charges.
 In some cases, we may be able to get your criminal charges dropped altogether.
 Call our office at (952) 913-1421 for a free consultation.

 What Is the Process for Appealing a Conviction?

 Appealing a criminal conviction is a methodical process that involves specific steps, including the following: